vtu29935-shyam/VTU29935-PST-J/README.md

 # VTU29935-PST-J
-IN THIS repository we  problem solving and testing  using JAVA
+IN THIS repository we do problem solving and testing  using JAVA